G-dH/custom-hot-corners-extended/README.md

 - The `Monitor 1` settings are always used on the primary monitor
 - Corners can be watched for unwanted overrides from other extensions and automatically updated when needed within 3 seconds
 - You can set keyboard shortcuts for any actions on the menu.
 - You can set up to 4 Custom Menus with own selection of actions and trigger them as an action.

 ## Changelog:

 **v9**:
 - *Ctrl* "safety lock" finally works with Wayland
 - Pressure barrier sizes are now adjustable by scale controllers on the main corner page along with clickable area expansion for better orientation in settings.
+- Barrier size is now adjustable in percentage of the monitor's width/heigt instead of pixels.
 - Option *Make active corners/edges visible* now show the pressure barriers too.
 - Added action *Window Thumbnail (PIP)* - make a thumbnail preview (like Picture in Picture) of the active window which you can drag and drop anywhere on the screen.
 Thumbnail size can be adjusted by a mouse scroll wheel and you can even change the source window of the thumbnail.
 You can make as many thumbnails as you want, not just one.
 - Added new shader filters - you'll find color blind vision simulation and correction filters in Accessibility menu.
 Inversion filters have been enhanced - Invert Lightness, Invert Lightness - Wite to Grey (for lower contrast at night time) and full color inversion, now all gamma corrected to make deep dark shades distinguishable.